 1. smoking is causing your breakouts

 Smoking is not only bad for your health, but it’s also bad for your skin.
-Smoking not only makes you more at risk of cancer, but it deprives your skin of oxygen and impair the production of collagen and elastin and prematurely ages your skin.
+Smoking not only makes you more at risk of cancer, but it deprives your skin of oxygen and impairs the production of collagen and elastin and prematurely ages your skin.
 The toxins in cigarettes also irritate your skin and dry it out, triggering the production of more oil and, possibly, more breakouts.

 quick fix: do your best to quit smoking.
 It’ll do your health and skin a world of good.